HalahRaadSalih/HRS_gfs16_how_to_repo/cheatsheat.md

 $git add <your files>
 $git commit -m "A really through explanation of what we did since this is someone else's work"
 ```

+Finish what you started wirking on, then push up any addtional commit.

+File a pull request with the commits in that you want to share.
+Make sure you have a good explanation in the pull request of what this is, what it's intended to do.  and some nice language.